growilabs/growi-docs/docs/en/guide/features/page_layout.md

 ## 12. Page list button

-You can display the child pages of the page you are viewing.
+Displays pages under the child pages.

 ## 13. Comment button

-You can shortcut to the comment view/add field at the bottom of the page.
+Shortcut button to the comment field at the bottom of the page.

 ## 14. Right page sidebar

-You can see a list of headings in the page.
+The list of headings in the page is displayed.
 You can jump to the target heading quickly by clicking on the heading in the sidebar.